Suella Braverman: Refugees

+In June 2023, while serving as Home Secretary, Braverman described the relocation of 21,000 people to the UK under the Afghan Relocation and Assistance Policy (ARAP), and the Afghan Citizens Resettlement Scheme (ACRS) as "a good track record".

 In September 2023, Braverman spoke at the American Enterprise Institute in Washington.
 In this speech, she argued that the UN's 1951 Convention on Refugees needed reforming, questioning if it was "fit for our modern age".
 In the same speech, she also said that being gay or a woman was insufficient to qualify for asylum; stating:Let me be clear, there are vast swathes of the world where it is extremely difficult to be gay, or to be a woman.
 Where individuals are being persecuted, it is right that we offer sanctuary.
 But we will not be able to sustain an asylum system if in effect, simply being gay, or a woman, and fearful of discrimination in your country of origin, is sufficient to qualify for protection.This led to criticism from members of the Labour Party and also by Andrew Boff, a patron of the LGBT+ wing of the Conservative Party.
 However, Conservative MP Michael Fabricant, another patron of the LGBT+ group, said that claiming to be gay "should not provide the key to entry to our country".
 The United Nations High Commissioner for Refugees rejected Braverman's calls for reform.